The best dehumidifiers in 2024

 The HomeLabs 22 Pint Dehumidifier, which replaces the 30-pint model, has a 1,400 Sq Ft coverage.
 This makes it a great choice for small spaces including apartments, basements and other spaces.
 It's sleek and minimal, which is ideal to place in a room without taking up a lot of space.

 When the temperature reached up to 79% humidity, it had taken about an hour for the levels to reach the target of 35%.
 The unit used about 235 watts while running, and used about .20 kWh.
 However, it seemed to struggle with handling humidity in larger spaces or exceeding 900 square feet, with a longer run time of four hours.
-In any case, our tests results were far more accurate in smaller spaces, and it works well in less time.
+In any case, my test results were far more accurate in smaller spaces, and it works well in less time.

 Generally, the Homelabs 22 dehumidifier is easy to set up and use, with a quiet operation, around 55 decibels.
 Since it has a smaller tank, it does tend to fill up quickly if the room is very humid.
 Although, this also means that you’ll need to empty it more frequently.